 The following documentation is required:

-- A completed Reasonable Adjustment application (PDF) signed by the candidate and the candidate’s medical practitioner.
+- A completed Reasonable Adjustment application signed by you and your medical practitioner.

-- A current report from the candidate’s medical practitioner.
+- A current report from your medical practitioner.
 The report must meet the following criteria:

 - be on the medical practitioner's letterheaded paper, dated, signed and stamped by the medical practitioner

-- the medical practitioner must be appropriately qualified to diagnose and make recommendations to support the applications based on the candidate’s medical information
+- the medical practitioner must be appropriately qualified to diagnose and make recommendations to support the applications based on your medical information

 - contain a specific diagnosis and date of the diagnosis